 Before the Clean Drive software existed, there was no easy way to find empty folders in Google Drive.
 If you have been working to keep your Google files and folders clean, you may relate to the process many have used to find their empty folders in the past.

 Option 1: It’s painful to mention it, but one way suggested on the internet is to open each folder one by one and see if any files are in it.
-Yuck, I hope you value your time more than that!
+This is not a good option if you value your time!

 Option 2: Download all files in your Google Drive account, purchase and install third-party software that finds empty folders, remove the empty folders, and upload the new files back to Google Drive.
 Downloading all of your Google Drive files may not be realistic due to time and storage constraints.
 Then there is the risk of creating duplicate files when uploading your files back to Google Drive.

-Both options mentioned above are painful and slow, and the primary reason why Clean Drive decided to make finding empty folders easier.
+Both options mentioned above are painful and slow, and the primary reason why Clean Drive decided to make finding and deleting empty folders easier.

 Option 3: In case you missed it.
 Just log in to the Clean Drive website and view your empty files.
 It’s easy, fast, and removes many issues that can pop up with other approaches.